KhairulM/khairulm.github.io/_education/1-ms-kaist.md

 ---
 degree: M.S.
 Robotics at KAIST
-institute: Korea Advanced Institute of Science and Technology (KAIST)
+institute: Korea Advanced Institute of Science and Technology (KAIST), South Korea
 duration: 2025 - Present
-excerpt: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Nullam ac sapien vel sem tristique consequat ac eu magna.
-Nulla condimentum erat quis enim tempor consequat.
+excerpt: MS student in The Robotics Program at KAIST.
+Working as a research assistant under the supervision of Prof. Dong-Eui Chang of KAIST Control Lab.
 order: 1
 ---